- 1. What’s the best way to learn more about Thayer?

 Many students ride to school with their parents, and students who have a driver’s license often drive themselves.
 In addition, there are two options for transportation to Thayer.

 - Thayer Academy is located just two blocks from the MBTA Red Line T stop in Braintree.
 At regular intervals in the morning and afternoon, Thayer runs a shuttle between campus and the T stop.

 - Round-trip bus service is also available from specific, centrally located points, for an additional charge.

 Thayer Academy Bus Schedule

-In the Middle School, we aim to enroll a total of 60 students in the sixth grade and 75-80 in the seventh and eighth grades.
+In the Middle School, we aim to enroll a total of 12-14 students in the 5th grade, 60 students in the 6th grade and 75-80 in the 7th and 8th grades.
 In the Upper School, an average of 115-120 students are enrolled in each grade.

 - Tiger-for-a-Day and Tiger Visits: All accepted students are invited to spend a day on campus for a Tiger-for-a-Day event (for Middle School students) or a Tiger Visit (for Upper School students), which includes attending classes, having lunch in Cahall Dining Room, and staying for after-school programs.